 Templates to speed up your app development

 Templates provide a starting point to help you create Windows Store apps.
-Microsoft Visual Studio 2012 editions, including Microsoft Visual Studio Express 2012 for Windows 8 and Blend for Microsoft Visual Studio 2012 for Windows 8, come with a variety of project templates and item templates to help you develop your app faster.
+Microsoft Visual Studio 2013 editions, including Microsoft Visual Studio Express 2013 for Windows and Microsoft Expression Blend, come with a variety of project templates and item templates to help you develop your app faster.
 The topics in this section describe these project templates and item templates.
+To download a version of Visual Studio that supports Windows development, see Get the Tools.

-Note Windows Store app development in Visual Studio is supported only on Windows 8.
+Note Windows Store app development in Visual Studio is supported only on Windows 8 and Windows 8.1.
 Windows 7 is not supported.
 In addition, developer licenses aren't available for Windows Server 2012, so you can't develop Windows Store apps on that operating system.

 The choice of which template to start with depends on what sort of app or game you want to create.
 See Planning Windows Store apps for guidance on planning your app.